- Alise Talley

 Be careful not to keyword stuff because the Google algorithm might mistakenly read this as spam.

 Lastly, you can install plugins to lazy load your images.
 Lazy loading is when your images load as the viewer needs to see them on the page and not when the page is opened.
-This stops all the images from loading at once and slowing down the loading speed.
+This stops all the images from loading at once and slows down the loading speed.

 4. Increase Your Page Speed

+Google has created a software called PageSpeed Insights that tells you how to optimize your speed better.
 But you can start optimizing it yourself by compressing your images, disabling plugins you’re not using, and decreasing how much you include redirects on the page.

 5. Take Advantage of Internal Linking

-SEO is a broad topic and continually changes over time.
-As algorithms get smarter, companies must adapt to how they use SEO and put out content.
+SEO is a broad topic that continually changes over time.
+As algorithms get smarter, companies must adapt to how they use SEO and create content.
+But these simple tips can help you gain headway in the digital marketing world.